lucabriguglia/Atles/README.md

-# Atlas (Alpha)
+# Atlas
-Super simple ASP.NET Core forum software
+Super simple ASP.NET Core forum software built using Blazor WebAssembly.
+The first alpha version will be merged to the main branch from the branch "experiments".

 ## Technology